UkiDLucas/UkiDLucas.github.io/_drafts/2017-01-21-Updating Anaconda TensorFlow on Mac for use with jupyter notebook.md

 ---
-layout: single
+layout: paper
-title: "Initializing the variables"
+title: "Updating Anaconda TensorFlow on Mac for use with jupyter notebook"
+date: 2017-01-21
+author: Uki D. Lucas
+permalink: "/posts/updating-anaconda-tensorflow-on-mac-for-use-with-jupyter-notebook/"
 ---

-#byUkiDLucas #Blogger #public
+#byUkiDLucas #public #Blogger
 #tag/ai

 title: Updating Anaconda TensorFlow on Mac for use with jupyter notebook